How To Clean Sex Toys & Store Them Safely

 What Happens When You Don't Keep Your Toys Clean

 If you want your toys to last a long time and be safe for use, they have to stay clean.
 It’s best to clean your toys before and after each use.
+Fortunately more manufacturers are making even their vibrating toys waterproof so cleaning is becoming easier!
+That’s especially great for internally worn vibrators like the Lovense Lush 2 or Lovense Edge.
+You want anything you put inside you to be easy to clean!

 Let’s look at some issues you may face if you don’t keep your toys clean.
 Some of these issues can affect your health.
 Others can cause damage to your gadgets.